Content on this page was generated by AI and has not been manually reviewed.

 Proton vpn google extension is a Chrome/Firefox browser extension that lets you manage Proton VPN from your browser and connect to Proton VPN servers.
 In this guide, I’ll walk you through what the extension does, how to install it, what it can and can’t do, and practical tips to get the most out of it.
 You’ll get a clear step-by-step setup, real-world use cases, and solid privacy and security context so you can decide if this is the right fit for your browsing.
 If you’re curious about other VPN options as well, you’ll also see a quick promo you might want to explore: NordVPN 77% OFF + 3 Months Free

 Proton VPN’s Chrome/Firefox extension is a lightweight control panel that connects to Proton VPN servers, allowing you to switch locations, enable auto-connect, and manage basic protections directly from your browser.
 It’s especially handy if you spend most of your browsing time in Google Chrome and want quick access to VPN controls without juggling multiple apps.
 Think of it as a companion to the desktop app that gives you one fewer click between you and a VPN tunnel for your browser traffic.
-Edge vpn fast secure vpn

-Here’s a quick guide you can skim if you’re in a hurry and then you can dive deeper into each section:
+Here’s a quick guide you can skim if you’re in a hurry and then you can dive deeper into each section: Microsoft edge vpn free guide: understanding Edge Secure Network, its limits, setup tips, and top VPN alternatives 2026

 • What the extension is and how it fits with the desktop app